 Are you overwhelmed by the thought of buying life insurance?
 You’re not alone.
 With so many options to pick from, it can be hard to choose.

 Back in the day, purchasing life insurance meant meeting with a salesperson to get a quote and sometimes it required a complicated medical exam.
 Luckily, you have better options than your grandparents did.

 Here are 5 providers of term life insurance that are making it easier than ever to get the coverage you need.

-Bestow is a popular online provider of life insurance.
+Bestow is a popular company for life insurance.
 They have short-term and long-term options, making it great for people who are in different life stages.
-Even without a medical exam, Bestow can give you nearly instant coverage if you qualify.
+Even without a medical exam, Bestow can give you instant coverage if you qualify.